 However, most musical data on the internet are available in a compressed format like FLAC or MP3 files.

 That ensures that you can easily download music from the iTunes store or other websites on the internet.
 It also makes the downloading process fast and efficient.

 On the other hand, AIFF files are common in audio recording since it’s essential to keep the original audio files in an uncompressed format.

-Audio engineers can also work AIFF files to maintain the sound quality throughout the mixing process.
-However, most music producers convert the songs in a compressed format after saving the final version.
+Audio engineers can also work AIFF files to maintain sound quality throughout the mixing process.
+However, most music producers convert the songs into a compressed format after saving the final version.

 The Bottom Line

 Having in mind that FLAC and AIFF files can sound almost the same, you can choose to use any audio format supported by your media player.